nils-ost/LanPartyOnboardingSystem/docs/elements_attributes.md

 # Detailed information about Element-Attributes

+## Port.commit_disabled

+Boolean - default value is False

+If set to True this Port is not touched during commits, if it is False configuration is done according to `Port.commit_config`

 ## Port.commit_config

 This attribute can be None or dict()

-If it is None, this means the Port is configured automatically, if it is a dict() the config contained in the dict() is wirten to port on commit.
+If it is None, this means the Port is configured automatically, if it is a dict() the config contained in the dict() is written to port on commit.

 ### possible attributes in dict()